-AFSNext participants are almost always from the United States.
-However, there will likely be a good representation of participants from around the world attending with you.
+In most cases, AFSNext participants will likely include a good representation of participants from around the world.

 AFSNext programs include a very different level of support from AFS high school programs.
 With adults, there is less of a need to be as nurturing and engaged as is required for supporting a minor.
 Once your participation on an AFSNext program begins, our host country partners take over the support process, including the communication with your emergency contact (if needed), or issues with your insurance and other such program concerns and situations.
 While AFSNext staff are always available to assist you in reaching the proper contact person, you can rely on our hosting partners to tend to your program needs while abroad.